Condition: canopy still feels crisp.

 Good condition in general.

-Two patches on the leading edge as shown in the last pictures.
+Two professional repairs on the leading edge as shown in the last pictures.
 Holds the air perfectly.

 The Mono borrows extensively from the Neo platform, but they have stripped out two struts to produce a lighter kite that packs down smaller and is also at a cheaper price point than its 3 or 5 strut compatriots.
 You’ve probably noticed that there has been a massive increase in the number of brands producing one strut kites – and it is no coincidence that this mirrors the massive increase in the number of kiters taking up foiling!
 So the Mono is pitched as a good kite for foiling, but also for riders looking for a lighter weight kite for riding in the waves and for freestyle, and also for schools.